sigp/lighthouse/book/src/ui-configuration.md

 > The Beacon Node must be run with the `--gui` flag set.

-If you require accessibility from another machine within the network, configure the `--http-address` as `0.0.0.0`.
+If you require accessibility from another machine within the network, configure the `--http-address` to match the local LAN IP of the system running the Beacon Node and Validator Client.

-> To access from another machine on the same network set the Beacon Node and Validator Client `--http-address` as `0.0.0.0`.
+> To access from another machine on the same network (192.168.0.200) set the Beacon Node and Validator Client `--http-address` as `192.168.0.200`.

 In a similar manner, the validator client requires activation of the `--http` flag, along with the optional consideration of configuring the `--http-address` flag.
+If `--http-address` flag is set on the Validator Client, then the `--unencrypted-http-transport` flag is required as well.
 These settings will ensure compatibility with Siren's connectivity requirements.

 If you run Siren in the browser (by entering `localhost` in the browser), you will need to allow CORS in the HTTP API.
 This can be done by adding the flag `--http-allow-origin "*"` for both beacon node and validator client.